Peer de Silva: Sudden assignment

-In November 1963, the new chief of CIA's Far East Division William Colby requested that de Silva travel from Hong Kong to Vietnam, and meet him there for an extensive inspection of CIA operations.
+In November 1963, the new chief of CIA's Far East Division William Colby requested that de Silva travel from Hong Kong to South Vietnam, and meet him there for an extensive inspection of CIA operations.
 Colby had recently served as COS in Saigon.
 Since, John H. Richardson, a "long-time friend" of de Silva, had been COS in Saigon, until that October when he'd been fired by the new Ambassador Henry Cabot Lodge.
 In their inspection Colby and de Silva focused on the government's conflict with the Viet Cong insurgency, investigating the cities and the countryside.
 It was soon after the military coup that overthrew President Ngo Dinh Diem on November 1.
 Colby told de Silva his next assignment would probably be Saigon.
 On December 10, DCI John McCone suddenly ("Upon receipt of this message") transferred de Silva to COS Saigon.
 Immediately de Silva flew to Washington to see the Director, who took him to the White House.
 Previously Johnson had made it clear to McCone he wanted a "four-star CIA man for the post."
 Meeting the President in person, de Silva "passed muster".